Doordash has not changed their pay model, but Doordash base pay has been dropping all the same.

 - Why do I say there is no Doordash pay model?

-- How did Doordash change the way Dashers are paid in 2021?
+- How did Doordash cut the minimum pay in 2021?

 Base pay is DoorDash’s base contribution for each order.
 This will range from $2-10+ depending on the estimated time, distance, and desirability of the order.
 Deliveries that require Dashers to travel a longer distance, that are expected to take more time, and that are less popular with Dashers will have a higher base pay.
-Base pay will not change based on the customer tip amount.Doordash description of their pay model.
+Base pay will not change based on the customer tip amount.Doordash description of their pay model most recently accessed July, 2022.

 What is desirability?